daronphang/coding_resources/javascript/node_js/express_js/graphQL.md

 ## Aliases and Fragments:
 To query results for the same field, use aliases.
-To avoid repeating same set of fields in mutliple queries, use Fragments which are reusuable units (similar to deconstructing arrays with ...).
+To avoid repeating same set of fields in mutliple queries, use Fragments which are reusuable units (similar to deconstructing arrays with spread operator).
 Need to assign values to parameters.

 ```graphql
 query getCourseWithFragments($courseID1: Int!, $courseID2: Int!) {